“I want to have abs,” says most of my yoga students when I ask them why they practice yoga.

 Yoga Relieves Back Pain

 Yoga can strengthen your core.
 When the core is strong, you reduce the risk of having back pain.
-Practicing yoga for the abs and other muscles in the core also relieves back pain.
+Practicing yoga for the abs and other muscles in the core also relieve back pain.
 Back pain usually happens when we hyperextend our back because our core is weak.

 Yoga Improves Your Balance